CalvinHartwell/canonical-kubernetes-demos/cdk-ceph/README.md

 ```

 The next step is to add some storage devices to the osd nodes which they can consume.
 You can do this using juju actions or manually using the command line tools.
+Note that currently

 ## Using juju actions to mount the storage